 “It’s not my cup of tea,” “I’m not into sports,” “It takes too much time” – these common justifications often prevent youth engagement in sports or participation in fitness programs.
 Regrettably, this declining trend among teenagers can significantly impact their health and overall well-being in adulthood.
 Research from the National Health and Nutrition Examination Survey (NHANES) highlights a significant rise in obesity rates among today’s youth, contributing to the prevalence of severe cardiovascular conditions.
 Promoting youth engagement in sports and fitness activities is thus critical to reversing this concerning trajectory and fostering healthier lifestyles for the next generation.

 Passing on the chance to exercise is a poor decision as sport not only keeps health hazards at bay, but it also teaches teenagers to maintain a healthy balance between their social life, studies, and physical activity.
 It doesn’t come as a surprise that regular physical exercises have a lot of far-reaching benefits.
 In most cases, adolescents don’t get enough activity recommended for their age.
 To prevent metabolic issues and other health problems, an average teenager should dedicate at least 60 minutes of their time to moderate physical activity every 2 or 3 days.
-If you would like to read essays about sport click on this link.

 What are the benefits of regular physical exercises?